cuhksam/emnlp2019.github.io/_pages/sponsors/diversity.md

 {% include toc icon="gears" %}

 We gratefully acknowledge support for the new ACL initiative "Diversity &amp; Inclusion" provided by the following sponsors for EMNLP-IJCNLP 2019.

-This initiative helps people attend if they have disabilities, supports remote presentations, provided gender and/or family/childcare needs, and similar.
+"Diversity &amp; Inclusion" helps people attend if they have disabilities, supports remote presentations, provided gender and/or family/childcare needs, and similar.

 Further sponsors to be announced.